In 1895 William Mackenzie and Donald Mann acquired a railway charter in Manitoba, with plans to create another

 line east of here, which parallels their double track main line and is really only an unnecessary expense to be maintained.
 We are sorry to see it go, but believe it better for the country, taking something for the losses of our National railways and thus bring their system closer to the time when it will be a profit to the country.

 You can use the form below to comment on this article.
-A name is required, an email address is optional.
-Email addresses will not be revealed.
+A name is required, optional Email addresses will not be revealed.